Arkadiy-Garber/FeGenie/README.md

 Please see the Wiki page for introduction and tutorial on how to use this tool.

-## Dependencies:

-#### Python (version 3.6 or higher)
-#### Diamond (version 0.9.22.123) (only necessary if you are doing the cross-validation against nr)
-#### BLAST (version 2.7.1+)
-#### HMMER (version 3.2.1)
-#### Prodigal (version 2.6.3)
-#### R (version 3.5.1) (required packages: ggplot2, ggdendro, reshape2, grid, argparse, ggpubr, tidyverse)

-## Obtaining NCBI's nr database for cross-validation

-Part of this program includes an optional cross-validation of the identified putative iron genes against a protein database of your choice.
-We recommend validating against NCBI's nr database, as that is one of, if not the, largest sequence repository; it, thus, offers the highest chance of providing a homolog.
-This option is exercized by simply providing the script with the lcation of a protein database, which should be one fasta.
-The latest release of the nr database can be downloaded by running:

-        wget ftp://ftp.ncbi.nih.gov/blast/db/FASTA/nr.gz

-Make sure you have enough room where you will be downloading it, and that your WiFi is good, otherwise, it may take a very long time!

-Two things regarding this optional cross-validation: first, this step greatly increases the computational load and takes about 100 times longer to complete, compared to running the program without cross-validation.
-So what would have been a 5 minute analysis of a dozen genomes may take 10 hours, and if you are analyzing large metagenome assemblies, it may take several days to complete.
-However, the identification of the closest homolog in NCBI to your identified iron genes may be incredbily informative, escpially because our HMM library isn't perfect and false positives are a possibility (as they are with most annotation tools).
-Second, the part of the algorithm that is dedicated to the cross-validation step is largely untested.
-So by exercizing this optional parameter you are, in effect, acting as a beta tester for our program.
-So feel free to start issues on GitHub, or yell at me via email, if there are any snafus with the program or its output when the nr database is provided.

 # Citing FeGenie:
 FeGenie is developed by Nancy Merino, Arkadiy Garber, and Kenneth Nealson, University of Southern California, Los Angeles, CA, USA.